WGLab/dragonstar2019/day3_annotation/README.md

 5. Examine the results in the output `pklr.hg19_multianno.txt` file.

-6. Once we finish the `test_phenotype` exercise, we will analyze a real exome sequencing data in the `anemia.vcf` file (this is generated on a patient diagnosed with hemolytic anemia).
-See the `test_exome` for more details on the exercise.
+6. Now we can move on to the `day4_phenotype` exercise.
+Once we finish it, we will analyze a real exome sequencing data in the `anemia.vcf` file (this is generated on a patient diagnosed with hemolytic anemia), and combine the results with phenotype information, to find disease genes in this patient.